 In action: Jiajaiyue, China – 1-to-1 Communications to Millions

-Digital collecting revolutionised shopper communications at Jiajaiyue Supermarkets in China recently.
-By utilising Bright Stamps, the programme operator got instant data feedback that was used to improve the shopper’s experience.
+Digital collecting revolutionized shopper communications at Jiajaiyue Supermarkets in China recently.
+By utilizing Bright Stamps, the programme operator got instant data feedback that was used to improve the shopper’s experience.
 Meaningful insights were created, allowing the retailer to generate 1-to-1 contact moments tailored to each individual customer.
-Shoppers received weekly personalised push-messages, with information about their progress on the programme triggering more store visits and increased basket spend.
+Shoppers received weekly personalized push messages, with information about their progress on the program triggering more store visits and increased basket spending.

 It is very attractive to create relevant win-win situations for all involved, thereby improving your connection with your shoppers and making the rewards more achievable with bank and supplier partnerships.